 An electric shock is caused by a flow of current through a body.
 So for the bird to be shocked there would need to be a current running through her body.
-Current will only flow through a closed path.
+The current will only flow through a closed path.

 There is no current running through the bird’s body for two reasons.